 The saddest part is, majority of people who buy credit cards are in the age bracket of 20s and 30s.
 With no financial IQ and more desires.
 Most of them default and fall into the debt trap early and their credit score is ruined.
 Then they think “Oh I don’t bother about credit score because I’m never going to take a loan”

-However, little do they know, a bad credit score has far more consequences then you can ever imagine because the number of employers now conducting credit check as part of BGV (background verification) is increasing, government for immigration and legal purposes can pull records too.
+However, little do they know, a bad credit score has far more consequences then you can ever imagine.
+You’ll need a good credit score for competitive exams, jobs.
+Employers are now conducting credit check as part of BGV (background verification).
+Even government for immigration and legal purposes can pull records too.
 You never know where life is going to take you few years down the line.

 The physical action of handing over cash to someone else is a lot more difficult than swiping a debit card.
 A research done by The Journal of Experimental Psychology in 2008 concluded that when people made payments via cash, their spending reduced significantly.